bahmutov/functional-pipeline/README.md

 ```

 1. Grab `latest_event` property
-2. Grab 'datetime' property
+2. Grab `datetime` property
-3. Create new *Date* object from result of the previous step
+3. Create `new Date` object from result of the previous step
 4. Return the created date.

-Reading the steps starting in the middle left to right, then switching
+Reading the steps left to right starting in the middle, then switching
-to right to left back at the start of the line is unnatural to me.
-Here is the same
+to reading them right to left going back at the start of the line is unnatural to me.
-sequence using *functional-pipeline*.
+Here is the same sequence using *functional-pipeline*.
 The return operation is implicit.

 ```js
 function newDate(a) { return new Date(a); }